jaymell/go-serve/README.md

-### Simple daemon
+### Simple daemon ...
-* for serving json over http, obtaining data from either a db or another http source
+* quick n dirty lil server for returning json from mongo or another http source
+* ultimate goal here is for this to be easy way to return arbitrary data from multiple sources
+* modeled after [snapd's](https://github.com/snapcore/snapd) most excellent architecture